Jayne Mansfield: Film

-In 1959, Fox cast her in two independent gangster films shot in the United Kingdom: The Challenge and Too Hot to Handle, both released in 1960.
+In 1959, Fox cast Mansfield in two independent gangster films shot in the United Kingdom: The Challenge and Too Hot to Handle, both released in 1960.
 Both films were low-budget, and their American releases were delayed.
-Too Hot to Handle was not released in the U.S. until 1961, as Playgirl After Dark.
+Too Hot to Handle was released in the U.S. as Playgirl After Dark in 1961.
 The Challenge was released in 1963 as It Takes a Thief.
 In the U.S., censors objected to a scene in Too Hot to Handle in which Mansfield, wearing silver netting with sequins painted over her nipples, appears nearly nude.

 When Mansfield returned to Hollywood in mid-1960, 20th Century Fox cast her in It Happened in Athens (1962) with Trax Colton, a handsome newcomer Fox was trying to mold into a heartthrob.
 She received first billing above the title but appeared in a supporting role.
 The Olympic Games-based film was shot in Greece in 1960 but not released until 1962.
-It was a box-office failure, and 20th Century Fox dropped Mansfield's contract.
+It was a box-office failure.
 In 1961, Mansfield took a minor role but above-the-title billing in The George Raft Story, released in 1962.
 Starring Ray Danton as Raft, the film showcased Mansfield in a small part as a glamorous film star.

-Soon after its release, she returned to appearing in foreign films such as L'Amore Primitivo (1964, Italy) and Panic Button (1964, Italy).
-(Note: During the early 1960s Mansfield also appeared in the German films Heimweh nach St. Pauli (1963) aka Homesick for St. Pauli in English and Einer frisst den anderen (1964).)
+With a decreased demand for big-breasted, blonde bombshells and an increasing backlash against her excessive publicity, Mansfield became a box-office has-been by the early 1960s.
+Fox stopped viewing her as a major Hollywood star and started loaning her and her likeness out to foreign productions in England and Italy, respectively, until the end of her contract in 1962.
+Many of her English/Italian films are regarded as obscure and some are considered lost.